anHALytics/anHALytics-documentation/Install.md

     > java -Xmx2048m -jar target/anhalytics-kb-<current version>.one-jar.jar -h

-To feed the database from the TEI use :
+To create the metadata database from the TEI use:

     > java -Xmx2048m -jar target/anhalytics-kb-<current version>.one-jar.jar -exe initKnowledgeBase

-Then another database is needed for the bibliographic references extracted with GROBID, to build it use :
+A database for the bibliographic references extracted with GROBID can be built with:

     > java -Xmx2048m -jar target/anhalytics-kb-<current version>.one-jar.jar -exe initCitationKnowledgeBase